 The Balearic Islands are known for their crazy fun!
-Ibiza is more popularly known as the party capital of the world, while its neighbouring sister island, Formentera, is known for its paradisiac beaches, boho-chic lifestyle and yummy food!
-Which one to pick, you may ask?
-We didn’t, we chose both!
-After spending 5 crazy days in Ibiza, my friends and I opted for four days in total relaxation in beautiful Formentera (of course, being a group of party animals, it wasn’t THAT relaxing, but still, definitely fun)!
+Ibiza is more popularly known as the party capital of the world, while its neighbouring sister island, Formentera, is known for its paradisiac beaches, boho-chic lifestyle and yummy food.
+Which one to pick?
+We didn’t, we chose both.
+After spending 5 crazy days in Ibiza, my friends and I opted for four days in total relaxation in beautiful Formentera.
+Here’s my guide on how to spend four days in Formentera.

 Day 1 in Formentera